openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 = 4t^{2}+5
 $$

 Something interesting happened here.
-Without noticing, we introduced a second order of complexity, a _quadratic_ one. ~~If you don't find this relationship remarkable, please give this book to someone who does.~~ **[mh: a bit too harsh for an intro to math chapter]**
+Without noticing, we introduced a second order of complexity, a _quadratic_ one.
+Seriously, give it a second look, draw the entire process on paper.
+It's remarkable.

 The same manipulation can be applied for a third order: